Sorbus Autumn Spire (Flanrock)

 More Information

-Delivery Options for this plant
+Delivery options for this plant

-Standard - £7.95*
+Standard Delivery* - £7.95

-Delivery within 3 - 4 working days for any number of plants
+Delivery within 3 - 4 working days for ANY number of plants.

 Priority Delivery - £15

-Packed and sent ASAP for delivery within 1 - 2 working days using overnight courier
+Order packed and sent ASAP for delivery within 1 - 2 working days

 Priority Delivery can be selected during checkout.

-Due to the time it takes to pack plants this options is available for orders under £200 only.
+Due to the time it takes to prepare & pack plants this option is only available for orders under £200.

 Collect from Nursery - 5% discount

-*Surcharges apply for Northern Scotland & Islands
+*Surcharges apply for deliveries to Northern Scotland & Islands.
+Click here for details.

 4.8 on Google Business Reviews